The Aud Torvingen Series

 Her trip to Arkansas involved something else she discovered about George Karp.
 He had bought a young Mexican girl, about seven years old at the time, a couple of years before.
 She had been placed with a foster family, to be trained very conservatively, to be obedient and submissive.
 Luz was to be his eventual bride.
 Luckily, Adeline Carpenter was not as conservative as Karp had thought, allowing Luz more autonomy of thought than Karp would have wanted.
 She even allowed Luz to continue speaking Spanish, although she also taught her English, read to her, let her listen to audio books, and checked out library books for her.
 Among Luz's favorites were those of C. S. Lewis's Narnia.
 All of that had to be kept secret from Jud Carpenter, who was as conservative as Karp had hoped.
 I will also gloss over the events leading to the near removal of Luz from the Carpenter's home, to be taken by "adoption officials" to be placed in another home, since payments by Karp to the Carpenters would not continue.
 Aud sets up a contract with her lawyer, who had referred Aud to an immigration attorney previously.
 Aud will provide for Luz's upkeep, increased from what they had been receiving from Karp, but with other stipulations.
 Luz must be enrolled in a school, not home-schooled, the school to be agreed upon by all three adults, but Aud knew Adeline would be able to convince Jud of her choice.
 Aud also bought Luz a complete new set of the Narnia books, since she would have to return the ones she had to the library.
 Also a cell phone, and a charm bracelet, a bangle on which included Aud's phone number.
 She wants to hear from Luz as often as possible, especially if she has any questions.
 Luz now thinks of Aud as her tia, her auntie.

-How long that relationship lasts will have to wait.
+We will have to wait to see how long that relationship lasts.
 It is possible the more Luz learns of Aud, the more she might want to end it.
-It may have been for the best that Aud's original intention to have visitation rights were not included in the contract.
-She can speak to Luz, even visit her, but could not take her from the Carpenter property.
+It may have been for the best that Aud's original intention to have full visitation rights were not included in the contract.
+She can speak to Luz, even visit her, but only on the Carpenter's property, no outside trips allowed, no matter how brief.
 Aud is very intelligent, but also very opinionated, headstrong.
 She plans her various endeavours carefully, at least she thinks she is thorough, but certain things trigger impulsive action.
 That happened the first time she encountered Karp face to face, as well as when she confronted the people attempting to take Luz away.
 Another impuslive action occurred after she and Tammy returned to her mountain cabin.
 Aud ran off into the woods in the middle of the night, arguing with Julia.
 All of those times, along with another I won't mention, she was injured in various ways.
 She kept having to remind herself that "pain is just a message."
 She works through the pain, fights through the pain, grieves for Julia through the pain.
 I have not looked ahead for information about what will happen in the next book, Always, but it is my next read.
 It is longer that either of the first two books, half again as long as either, so I don't know how long that will take.
-Stay tuned.
+Stay tuned..

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.